 Protection training teaches dogs to be great guard dogs and protectors.
 The dog will need to have certain natural traits that work with such a job, including courageousness, being suspicious of strangers, confidence, and even some independence.
 Some breeds are better suited for protection training than others, including Doberman Pinschers, Great Danes, Rottweilers, and Bull Mastiffs.

-If you’re a hunter of certain game, a retrieving dog can be invaluable.
+If you’re a hunter of certain types of game, a retrieving dog can be invaluable.
 Once you bring down a duck, rabbit, or similar game, the dog can chase it down or swim out and retrieve it, depending on the circumstances.
 Retrieving takes a lot of very specific training and certain breeds are best for this task, including Golden and Labrador Retrievers.
 The dog can’t bite or attempt to eat the animal.
 It must be gentle with its mouth, and if you’re hunting waterfowl, it often has to swim out to retrieve the downed bird.

 They say you can’t teach an old dog new tricks, but it really depends on the dog and the trainer.
 With the right skills and approach, you can train dogs of any age to perform all sorts of tasks.
 Dogs can be trained for very specific skills that make them excellent helpers in a wide range of fields.